ton-blockchain/bug-bounty/README.md

 Python SDK - https://github.com/toncenter/pytonlib.

 ## Frontend

+All issues related to sites and frontend should be sent to [hackenproof page](https://dashboard.hackenproof.com/ton-foundation/ton-web-products).

 Note that the standard recommendations from the OWASP (e.g. adding the recommended HTTP headers) will not be highly appreciated or will rejected.